New Year’s Day

 However, go in, community.
 New Year’s is a harmless annual institution, of no particular use to anybody save as a scapegoat for promiscuous drunks, and friendly calls, and humbug resolutions, and we wish you to enjoy it with a looseness suited to the greatness of the occasion.

-For our homeschool, January is the time to assess our progress and make a few New Semester’s Resolutions.
+For many homeschoolers, January is the time to assess our progress and make a few New Semester’s Resolutions.
 This year, we resolve to challenge ourselves to more math puzzles.
 Would you like to join us?
-Pump up your mental muscles with the 2012 Mathematics Game!
+Pump up your mental muscles with the 2013 Mathematics Game!